 Pediatric Hearing Management Clinic (PHMC)

-The Pediatric Hearing Management Clinic provides a comprehensive, family-centered approach to the evaluation and management of children with hearing impairment.
-Our multidisciplinary team is focused on patient care, education and research.
+The Pediatric Hearing Management Clinic provides a comprehensive, family-centered approach to the evaluation and management of children with hearing loss.
+Our interdisciplinary team is focused on patient care, education and research.

 The PHMC treats children who have been diagnosed with the following:

 All of a child’s hearing healthcare providers are in one setting through the PHMC, which is convenient for parents because multiple appointments with several pediatric specialists can be scheduled within one block of time.
-Each PHMC session is scheduled for approximately two hours, and children spend time with each specialist for evaluation.
+Each PHMC session is scheduled for approximately 90 minutes, and children spend time with each specialist for evaluation.

 Specialists from several areas may be involved in the child’s evaluation and management process.
 Below is a brief description of the evaluations:

-- Pediatric Ear Surgery - The pediatric otolaryngology visit includes an examination of the child and discussion of possible etiologies of the hearing impairment.
+- Pediatric Otolaryngology - The pediatric otolaryngology (also known as ear, nose and throat) visit includes an examination of the child and discussion of possible causes of the hearing loss.
 Laboratory and radiologic evaluations may be recommended and arranged.
 Treatment options, including possible surgical interventions when applicable, are discussed.

 - Audiology - Topics covered during appointments with the audiologist include an overview of the hearing management process, discussion of the child’s hearing sensitivity and its possible implications, an overview of hearing assistive technology, and a review of support organizations.
 Children in the PHMC will still be seen for separate appointments by pediatric audiologists as they go through the hearing (re)habilitation process.